briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

         derived from tax-exempt real estate, tax-exempt tangible or intangible property, or tax- exempt activities.

-        5. _(e)_ Compensation paid under Section 3501.28 or 3501.36 of the ORC
+        5. _(e)_ Compensation paid under [Section 3501.28][ORC Section 3501.28]
-        to a person serving as a precinct election official to the extent that such compensation does not exceed $1,000 for the taxable year.
+        or [3501.36][ORC Section 3501.36] of the Ohio R.C. to a person serving as a precinct election official to the extent that such compensation does not exceed $1,000 for the taxable year.
 Such compensation in excess of $1,000 for the taxable year may be subject to taxation by a municipal corporation.
 A municipal corporation shall not require the payer of such compensation to withhold any tax from that compensation.

         6. _(f)_ Dues, contributions, and similar payments received by charitable, religious, educational, or literary organizations or labor